tobykylaw/work_samples/README.md

 ## Data Visualization
 Visualization of graphical, geospatial and text data using R packages, coding and problem solving assignments completed for the Data Visualization course (QMSS-G5063) at Columbia University.
 Please see [README.md](./Data_Visualization/Airbnbs_in_NYC/readme.md) for the task description.

-### For current students of ETH Zurich and Columbia University:
+### To current students of ETH Zurich and Columbia University:
 Please do not copy, distribute and modify the contents of this repository for any personal purposes.
 Plagarism is never tolerated, and all course administrators strictly screen for attempts that plagarizes work submitted by students in previous years.
 There is much to learn from the the process of hammering this out on your own and with your peers.